Chess Master Heavyweight Drum Roll

-Daniel Harrwitz (29 April, 1823 - 9 January, 1884) was a German chess master and he arrived on the scene at a time when German chess was on the up.
+(29 April, 1823 - 9 January, 1884) was a Prussian chess master and he arrived on the scene 1840s.
 He was born in Breslau (now called Wroclaw), a city that is now in western Poland.

 Paul Morphy came to Europe in 1858 to take on strongest masters in England, France and Germany.
 Harrwitz faced him in Paris.
 He started well with two wins but withdrew when Morphy began to overwhelm him.

-Henry Bird (14 July, 1830 - 11 April, 1908) was an English master who developed Bird's Opening which starts 1.f4.
-He also wrote the chess work Chess History and Reminiscences.
+(14 July, 1830 - 11 April, 1908) was an English master who developed Bird's Opening which starts 1.f4.
+He also wrote the chess work Chess History and Reminiscences

 He was strong enough to be invited to the London Tournament of 1851 which included the 16 strongest masters in the world.
 Bird was one of the English masters to face Paul Morphy during the latter's tour of Europe in 1858.
 Morphy was too strong and won the match.